 Biological evolution takes billions of years because it takes a generation to pass on a gene.
 Cultural evolution can take a quantum leap within years, weeks, or even hours – because it spreads via memes (ideas) that can combine, mutate and propagate instantly – if not hindered.

-The modern human brain doesn’t differ from the caveman brain in terms of processing capacity.
+The modern human brain doesn’t differ from the caveman’s brain in terms of processing capacity.
 What sets us apart from the Cro-Magnon is our ability to exchange ideas faster.

-With Internet, the next evolution phase is going to be fury to the power of three.
+With the Internet, the next evolution phase is going to be a fury to the power of three.